rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 ```out
 3.0
 ```
 Notes: You have seen the examples of several built-in functions like `len()`, `max()`, `sorted()`, etc. These functions allow you to perform some desired calculations.
-But what if you want to make a sophisticated calculations and there is no function for this?
+But what if you want to make sophisticated calculations and there is no function for this?
 For example, you want to take an average value from the list.
-There is no built-in function for that, but you can create it yourself, since average value of a list of numbers is the sum of the list divided by its length.
+There is no built-in function for that, but you can create it yourself.

-In a `mean()` function (again, name of the function is your choice, but try to keep it meaningful) we specified that there is going to be just one argument (`input_list`).
+In the `mean()` function (again, the name of the function is your choice, but try to keep it meaningful) we specified that there is going to be just one argument (`input_list`).
 That will hold the value of an object we pass to the function when we call it.

-In the function's body we create two new variables that hold the values of sum and length.
-And at the end we return the value of a division.
+In the function's body, we create two new variables that hold the values of sum and length.
+And at the end, we return the value of a division.
 The last step is very important since now `mean()` function returns an object, that could be passed to a variable and used later.
 Try creating a function without the `return` statement on your own and see what happens.

 ---